beniaj1903/pokedex/README.md

 	The index info list all pokemons in groups of 12 and show the next data:
 	-Name
 	-Image

-	Each pokemon has a button where loas a new page with the pokemon details.
-This details are:
+	Each pokemon has a button where loads a new page with the pokemon details, with the following characteristics:

-	- Name
 	- Front image
 	- Back image
 	- Weight
 	- Height
+	- Species
+	- Name
 	- Abilities
 	- Moves